virtusize/virtusize.github.io/source/product-page-integration/index.rst

 The ideal image dimensions are ``width: 360px; height: 500px`` with a safe area around the left and right edges to prevent cropping.

+The product image url must be a complete URL, including the protocol, eg. ``http:``.

 .. _label-setting-the-css-selector: